 Helping Hands for Better Living's philosophy embraces the premise that each person served by the program has much to gain when a variety of health, therapeutic, and social services are provided in a caring, nurturing and professional environment.
 The Helping Hands for Better Living Program provides a safe, medical environment for individuals who are medically fragile.
-Medical conditions such as diabetes; seizure disorders; respiratory disorders requiring oxygen, tracheotomies or portable ventilators; blindness; deafness; digestive disorders with inability to chew or swallow, or that require feeding via jejunostomy or gastrostomy tubes; heart disease, etc. are supported by medical and nursing staff of Helping Hands for Better Living's Community-Based Adult Service Center (CBAS), formerly known as "Adult Day Health Care".
-CBAS provides the same excellent program services...only the name has changed.
+Medical conditions such as diabetes; seizure disorders; respiratory disorders requiring oxygen, tracheotomies or portable ventilators; blindness; deafness; digestive disorders with inability to chew or swallow, or that require feeding via jejunostomy or gastrostomy tubes; heart disease, etc. are supported by medical and nursing staff of Helping Hands for Better Living's Community-Based Adult Service Center (CBAS).
 Helping Hands also provides programming for individuals who have both behavior and specialized health services needs such as: elopement, PICA syndrome, obsessive-compulsive disorders and impulse control disorder combined with moderate to severe medical challenges.